jlgrock/docker.jboss-eap/README.md

 - **MQ_USER_LOGIN**: The login to access the Message Queue.
 If needed, the Default is set to `admin`.
 - **MQ_USER_PASSWORD**: The password for Message Queue.
 If needed, the default is `admin`.

-# Examples of Running Containers
+# Examples of Running a Container

 Starting a Standalone EAP instance
 ```bash